The Color Replacement Brush Tool works by replacing the color of pixels on the current layer with the Primary color selected on the Color panel.

 Force pressure to control size—Click to control brush size with pressure if using a pressure-sensitive device.
 This overrides brush defaults.

-Sample continuously—if this option is off (default), the initial click position determines the reference colour to be replaced.
-When selected, new reference colours are determined as the cursor moves.
+Sample continuously—if this option is off (default), the initial click position determines the reference color to be replaced.
+When selected, new reference colors are determined as the cursor moves.

-Contiguous—when selected (default), only adjacent qualifying pixels under the stroke are recoloured.
-If this option is off, all qualifying pixels under the stroke are recoloured, even if they are non-adjacent.
+Contiguous—when selected (default), only adjacent qualifying pixels under the stroke are recolored.
+If this option is off, all qualifying pixels under the stroke are recolored, even if they are non-adjacent.